Tax Laws and Regulations

 Czech Republic Corporate Taxes

 Corporate Deductions and Capital Allowances: Depreciation is covered by corporate tax legislation.
 Assets are classified into six groups and must have a ‘useful life’ of more than one year and an original minimum price of CZK 80,000 (€3,118, US$3,605).
-Deductible corporate expenses include start-up costs, interest costs, bad debts, charitable contributions, travelling, and meal expenses paid to employees, vehicle, and real estate taxes.
+Deductible corporate expenses include start-up costs, interest costs, bad debts, charitable contributions, travelling, and meal expenses paid to employees, vehicles, and real estate taxes.
 Losses in a tax year can be carried forward to offset profits for up to the following five years.